 - Japanese Double Edge Razor Saw (Optional)

-- Make the frames You can totally do all the cuts for this with a basic miter box.
+- You can totally do all the cuts for this with a basic miter box.
 I do recommend a Japanese Double Edge Razor Saw if you are going that route.
 Its super sharp and quick.